-The CWI is memory efficient and does not need elaborate reorthogonalization schemes, but does need to construct many Ritz vectors which is computationally intensive.
-Nevertheless, in 1999 CWI was still significantly faster than more modern iterative schemes [27].
-The main reason for this surprising result lies in the indefiniteness of A, which led to severe difficulties with solvers more accustomed to standard
+The CWI avoids reorthogonalization of the $v_i$ 's and hence is very memory efficient.
+The sparsity of the matrix A can be used to full advantage.
+However, one needs to construct many Ritz vectors of $T_K$ , which is computationally intensive.
+Nevertheless, in 1999 CWI was still significantly faster than more modern iterative schemes [29].
+The main reason for this surprising result lies in the indefiniteness of the sparse matrix A, which led to severe difficulties with solvers more accustomed to standard Laplacian-type problems.